felixreichenbach/ts-data-query/README.md

 From within the project folder run `npm install`

-Create a `.env` file with the following content (replace the variable values with your credentials!):
+Create a `.env` file in the project folder with the following content (replace the variable values with your credentials!):

 ```
 VITE_ORG_ID="<ORG-ID>"